Diane Greene: Google

 On January 12, 2012, Greene was appointed to the Google board of directors.
 Greene filled the 10th seat on Google's board of directors, a seat that had previously been filled in October 2009 by Arthur D. Levinson.

 In November 2015, Greene was named CEO of Google Cloud following the acquisition of her startup, Bebop.
 As CEO of Google Cloud, Greene created Google's first enterprise-capable business unit.
 A few months after she stepped down as CEO of Google Cloud in January 2019, Google reported that the company's cloud unit had reached $8 billion in annualized revenue.
 Greene was succeeded as CEO of Google Cloud by former Oracle executive Thomas Kurian.
-She retained a seat on the board of Alphabet.
+She retained a seat on the board of Alphabet until June of the same year.

-Board Memberships
+Board memberships

-Greene has previously served as a board member of Alphabet, Intuit, Khan Academy, and SAP.
-She is currently a board member of Stripe, A.P.
+Greene has served as a board member of Alphabet, Intuit, Khan Academy, SAP, Stripe, A.P.
 Moller - Maersk, and Wix.com.

-She also is a board member of MIT and is co-chair of the advisory board at the University of California, Berkeley's College of Engineering.
+In 2020, she was elected chair of the MIT board of directors.
+She has also served as co-chair of the advisory board at the University of California, Berkeley's College of Engineering.